adaoraeneje/requirement-analysis/README.md

 - Make accurate cost and timeline estimations.

 Without proper requirement analysis, the project is at risk of failure due to unclear goals, missed functionalities, or unexpected issues.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the Software Development Life Cycle (SDLC).
+It helps teams build the right product by clearly defining what the software should do and how it should perform.

+Here are three key reasons why it is important:

+### 1. Prevents Miscommunication and Confusion
+Requirement Analysis ensures that both developers and stakeholders are on the same page.
+It reduces the chances of misunderstandings by clearly documenting what is expected from the software.

+### 2. Helps Define the Project Scope
+By gathering and analyzing requirements, teams can set clear boundaries for what will be included in the project.
+This helps prevent scope creep, which is when extra features are added unexpectedly and cause delays or extra costs.

+### 3. Enables Accurate Planning
+With well-defined requirements, project managers can better estimate timelines, costs, and resources needed for the project.
+It lays the groundwork for creating realistic project plans and schedules.

+### 4: Improves Product Quality
+When requirements are clear and validated, the final product is more likely to meet the user’s needs and expectations, leading to higher customer satisfaction.